2010 United States House of Representatives elections in Louisiana: District 3

 The 3rd district included Houma, Laplace and New Iberia.
-The district's population was 66 percent white and 27 percent black (see Race and ethnicity in the United States Census); 74 percent were high school graduates and 13 percent had received a bachelor's degree or higher.
+The district's population was 66 percent white and 27 percent black (see Race and ethnicity in the United States census); 74 percent were high school graduates and 13 percent had received a bachelor's degree or higher.
 Its median income was $44,887.
 In the 2008 presidential election the district gave 61 percent of its vote to Republican nominee John McCain and 37 percent to Democratic nominee Barack Obama.
-The district had a Cook Partisan Voting Index of R+12.

 Democrat Charlie Melançon, who took office in 2005, was the incumbent.
 He was re-elected unopposed in 2008.
 In 2010, Melançon ran for the U.S. Senate rather than seeking re-election.
 The candidates in the general election were Democratic nominee Ravi Sangisetty and Republican nominee Jeff Landry, both lawyers.
 Sangisetty was unopposed in the Democratic primary.
 Hunt Downer, a former speaker of the Louisiana House of Representatives; and Kristian Magar, an oil field manager, also sought the Republican nomination.
 Both parties had attempted to recruit Scott Angelle, the Secretary of the Louisiana Department of Natural Resources, but he declined their overtures.

 Sangisetty raised $828,014 and spent $836,316.
 Landry raised $1,362,786 and spent $1,360,649.
 Downer raised $698,604 and spent $700,614.
 Magar raised $37,751 and spent the same amount.

-Sabato's Crystal Ball rated the race as "Likely Republican".
-In October 2010 The Cook Political Report rated the race as "Likely Republican".
-In November 2010 The Rothenberg Political Report rated the race as "Republican Favored".
 Prior to the election FiveThirtyEights forecast gave Landry a 94 percent chance of winning and projected that he would receive 55 percent of the vote to Sangisetti's 43 percent.
 On election day Landry was elected with 64 percent of the vote to Sangisetty's 36 percent.
 Landry unsuccessfully ran for re-election in 2012.